DestinyG-beep/project-recipe-app/README.md

 ## Features

 - **User Login**: you'll see a welcoming alert 👍👍
+- **Nav bar** : pressing any of the elements takes you to the focus location of the element
 - **Recipe Search**: Search for recipes using keywords ( by name) and browse through the results.
 - **Favorites List**: Save your favorite recipes for easy access later.
 - **Submit Your Recipe**: Share your culinary creations by submitting your own recipes.